ApacheEcho/RouteForceRouting/build_tasks/auto_todo.md

 - [x] Implement full logging and error capture with fallback to rotating file storage
 - [x] Refactor constraint parser into reusable logic modules for cleaner injection
 - [x] Auto-retry failed route builds with exponential backoff and timeout
+- [x] Write `summarize_routes.py` to print scores, health, and errors per route to markdown